Mammootty: Media image and artistry

+Mammootty has been described in the Indian media as one of the most versatile actors.
 Unlike other Indian film industries, which saw the emergence of superstars that commanded a great degree of fame and stardom post-Indian independence, Malayalam cinema historically focused on stories that dealt with the lives of ordinary people, and did not generally have superstars, with the possible exception of Prem Nazir.
 This changed in the 1980s with the growing popularity of Mammootty and Mohanlal.
 Sreedhar Pillai of India Today wrote in December 1988, "So impregnable is their hold over the industry today that new films are launched only if they have the time."

-In 2005, films starring Mammootty, Mohanlal and Dileep accounted for 97 percent of the box office revenue of Malayalam cinema.
-During the 2006 IIFA Awards ceremony held at Dubai, he openly criticised the organizers of the IIFA Awards for completely ignoring South Indian film by stating that the Bollywood film industry should stand up to competition from the South Indian film industry before calling itself international.
+In 2005, films starring Mammootty, Mohanlal and Dileep accounted for 97 per cent of the box office revenue of Malayalam cinema.
+The Hindu wrote that "Malayalam cinema revolves around them and scripts are written keeping their age and image in mind", they played larger-than-life characters with distinctive style of attire, dialogues, dance, and fight sequences.
+During the 2006 IIFA Awards ceremony held at Dubai, he openly criticised the organisers of the IIFA Awards for completely ignoring South Indian film by stating that the Bollywood film industry should stand up to competition from the South Indian film industry before calling itself international.

-In 2013, his role in Mathilukal was listed among the "25 Greatest Acting Performances of Indian Cinema" by Forbes India on the occasion of celebrating 100 years of Indian Cinema.

-Mammootty was appointed as the brand ambassador of the Thrissur-based South Indian Bank on 16 October 2006.South Indian Bank has appointed Padmasree Bharat Mammootty as Brand Ambassador. moneycontrol.com.
-16 October 2006.
-Retrieved 30 October 2007.
+Mammootty's performance in Mathilukal was listed among the "25 Greatest Acting Performances of Indian Cinema" by Forbes India on the occasion of celebrating 100 years of Indian Cinema.
+His performance in Munnariyippu is regarded as one of the "100 Greatest Performances of the Decade" by Film Companion.
+Mammootty was appointed as the brand ambassador of the Thrissur-based South Indian Bank on 16 October 2006.
 He was also featured as the brand ambassador for Kerala Volleyball League.
+In 2024, he was placed 63rd on IMDb's List of 100 Most Viewed Indian Stars.